parthpatel1997/connect-dots/content/_index.md

             url: /features
         content: >-
-          With Connect Dots, it is a huge benefit to us to find one single system that lifts the administrative burden of our staff and eliminate the need for paper, eliminate the need for multiple steps, and other major inefficiencies
+          With Connect Dots, it is a huge benefit to us to find one single system that lifts the administrative burden of our staff ,saves time and eliminate the need for paper.
+Its also eliminates the need for multiple steps, and other major inefficiencies
         image: /images/timemanagement.png
         title: Smart Management system
     section_id: features